hfchen20/foamMooring/docs/utilities.md

 ### XML format VTK

 Option 2 (XML format VTK) requires installation of [`vtk` library](https://gitlab.com/hfchen20/foamMooring/-/merge_requests/3) and `USE_VTK=ON` when compiling MoorDyn v2.
-This generates VTK files every time step, for the time being.
+The updated `.Allwmake` script first tries to compiling MoorDyn v2 with VTK support.
+If an error is detected, it reverts to a compiling without VTK support.

 ## Post-process rigid body motions